Skip to main content

 Critical Care Nutrition

-Principles and skills for parental and enthrall nutrition (nutrition support) practice: inflammatory metabolism, indications, calculations, formulas and solutions, access, complications, and ethical considerations, along with professional practice issues and the regulatory status of nutrition support products.
+Students develop skills for parenteral and enteral nutrition (nutrition support), factoring in inflammatory metabolism, indications, calculations, formulas and solutions, feeding access, complications, and ethical considerations, along with professional practice issues and the regulatory status of nutrition support products.

 Course #